mburtless/gloo-mesh/docs/content/guides/certificate_management/overview.md

   mtlsConfig:
     # once a new intermediate CA certificate has been given to istio,
     # a restart is required of all pods in the mesh to receive new certificates.
+    # Note: Do NOT use this autoRestartPods setting in production!!
     autoRestartPods: true
     shared:
       # root ca config